 Your daughter.

-First glitch: My daughter's contact issue was wiped.
+First glitch: My daughter's contact information was wiped.
 Second glitch, more serious: I did not have her phone number stored in my memory.
 This is not good.

 So I ask you, dear reader, how many phone numbers of those near and dear do you have stored in your personal neural pathways?